knno/kengine-archive/docs/0.2/Kengine.Utils.Events.md

 ##### **Description**

-Add an event listener (function) or more to the events.
+Adds an event listener (function) or more to the events.

 **Returns**: <code>Bool</code> - Whether added successfuly (if the event is defined) or not.